sjiaire/cr-site-natacha/content/rental_houses/peaceful-kicukiro.md

 Stay in this charming 2-bedroom house located in the residential area of Kicukiro nearby Simba Supermarket.
 Kicukiro is a quiet neighborhood with several shops, schools and easy access from Remera and Kigali Airport.

 This peaceful residence is bright and airy.
-On the ground floor, it has a stunning lounge open to a beautiful kitchen, 2 spacious bedrooms with closets including an en suite bedroom and a bathroom.
+It has a stunning lounge open to a beautiful kitchen, 2 spacious bedrooms with closets including an en suite bedroom and a bathroom.

 Outdoor, there is wide terrace with an amazing view, a mature garden, parking space and staff quarters.